Saudi Arabia Rolls Out the Red Carpet From Cinema Ban to Film Festival.

 Jordan’s Bassel Ghandour’s critically praised “The Alleys” and non-Arabic films such as Joe Wright’s “Cyrano” and “’83,” the narrative of India’s 1983 cricket World Cup victory, are among them.

-The festival is also slated to honor Haifaa al-Mansour, the first female Saudi director, who directed the award-winning film “Wadjda” in 2012.
+The festival is also set to honor Haifaa al-Mansour, Saudi Arabia’s first female director, for shooting “Wadjda” in 2012, which earned her a number of international accolades.

+As woman walked the red carpet in a crimson gown, Saudi actress Elham Ali told AFP, “This is a turning moment, but we still aspire for more.”

 Saudi Arabia’s de facto ruler, Crown Prince Mohammed bin Salman, rose to power in 2017 and brought a slew of reforms with him.